NicerEnterprises/businessLogic-forPHP-generic-databases/slouch/README.md

 ======

 Slouch is 'Sag' for PHP that includes database activity tapping[1] for a wide range of database servers (via genericDatabasesPHP).
+This is a *fork* of the original SAG Library that was hosted on saggincouch.com.

 * 1 : .../NicerAppWebOS/businessLogic-forPHP-generic-databases/genericDatabasesPHP-1.0.0